chenyan1998/Term6_Database_AWS/README.md

     A MySQL script to create database structure, create users and import data to MySQL.
 - `g15_config.py`

-    A congiuration file to store some parameters such as IMAGEID.
+    A confiuration file to store some parameters such as IMAGEID.
 - `g15automation.py`

     An automation script to set up the whole system.